By Ben Foodman

 Intro to Bilateral Stimulation (BLS):

-For athletes, tactile BLS—delivered through tools like Dharma Dr. Tabs—has proven especially effective.
+For athletes, tactile BLS—delivered through tools like Dharma Dr. Tabs has proven especially effective.
 Their wireless, portable design makes them easy to integrate into pre-performance routines.
-The result: deeper focus, improved regulation, and better performance under pressure.
-Let’s explore how some elite racecar drivers are using this technique—and why it’s making a difference in their mental performance.
+The result: improved nervous system regulation, reduced pre-race anxiety, and more consistent focus under pressure.

 Case Study On Bilateral Stimulation During NASCAR Qualification